yasmincanalli/macrophyte/Macrophyte Thresholds/README.md

 Marine and Freshwater Research 74(2) 157-163 https://doi.org/10.1071/MF22097

 ## To cite this data
-Data and R coding available in Zenodo: XXXX.
+Data and R coding available in GitHub: XXXX.
 Cite as: XXX

 ## Description